Flock Helper Object

 This object adds additional functionality to the flocking system in X-Particles.
 To use it requires a Flocking modifier.

-In X-Particles 4, the Flock Helper object can only be added by clicking the 'Add Flock Helper Object' button in the Flocking modifier.
+The Flock Helper object can only be added by clicking the 'Add Flock Helper Object' button in the Flocking modifier.
 This will create a new Flock Helper and make it a child of the modifier.

 You can have as many Flock Helpers as required.